ErnstHenle/DataCleaningProject/CodeBook.md

 * use group_by() and summarise_each() to determine the mean for each subject and activity of each variable
 * The reslut is a new tidy data set called MeanByActivitySubject

-### Persist both tidy data sets as csv files in working directory
+### Persist both tidy data sets as files in working directory
 * Creates dataset files
 * save the first tidy data to the current directory as CombinedData.csv
-* save the second tidy data to the current directory as MeanByActivitySubject.csv
+* save the second tidy data to the current directory as MeanByActivitySubject.txt

 ## CombinedData.csv
 A csv file with 10299 rows and 81 columns.